Frequently asked questions

 Will the Royal Commission be publishing the submissions it receives?

-The Royal Commission will publish submissions to its website on a rolling basis unless the author has requested it not be made public or the Royal Commission considers that it shouldn’t be made public.
+The Royal Commission has published submissions to its website unless the author has requested it not be made public or the Royal Commission considers that it shouldn’t be made public.
 Submissions may be published anonymously where requested.
 Submissions that are made public may include redactions made as the Royal Commission considers appropriate.

 Why did the Royal Commission hold community forums?